mbasnet123/mbasnet123/README.md

 - 👋 Hi, I’m @mbasnet123
 - 👀 I’m interested in Java,Linux,DevOps etc.
-- 🌱 I’m currently learning C,Java,Linux,DevOps and Blockchain.
+- 🌱 I’m currently learning C,Java,Linux and Blockchain.
 - 💞️ I’m looking to collaborate on real-time projects on Java and Blockchain.
 - 📫 Manish Basnet at linkedin
     @Manish-basnet02 at Twitter<!---